Intervention

 • Restlessness

-Long-term health effects of cocaine depend on the method of its use and can include:
+Side effects can depend on the method of use and can include:

 • Smoking: cough, respiratory distress, pneumonia, asthma